Fiona-T/world-happiness-data/README.md

 1. **Expectation:** *As a visiting user, I want to understand what data I can access from the application so that I know what information I can get from it*
 >**Result:** Pass
-- When the application starts, there is a short intro text explaining that the tool allows you to look up the happiness score for a country, and the years covered.
+- When the application starts, there is a short intro text explaining that:
+    - the tool allows you to look up the happiness score for a country and the years covered,
+    - they can view a graph of the score and
+    - they can view the minimum, maximum, median and average happiness scores for a country

 In the paragraph below this, the user is also told that they will see the years available for that country once they choose a country.
 ![user story 1 - intro text](docs/user-stories/user-story-1-intro-text.png)

 2. **Expectation:** *As a visiting user, I want to be able to choose a country so that I can view the data related to that country*
 >**Result:** Pass
 - The user can type in the name of the country that they want to view the score(s) for.
 After the country name has been validated as a country that exists in the dataset, the application prints back to the user the name they entered, along with the name of the country from the file, so that it is clear to the user which country results are being shown for.
 (In some cases, the user may type in an 'alternative' name for a country, e.g. 'us' for 'United States' so this message is to ensure clarity)
 ![user story 2 - choose country](docs/user-stories/user-story-2-choose-country.png)

 3. **Expectation:** *As a visiting user, I want to see the happiness score for a particular year (from those available) for my selected country*
 >**Result:** Pass
 - The application presents a list of the years available for the chosen country.
 The user then types in the specific year that they want to see the happiness score for.
 - They can then select number 2 from the next menu shown, to view the score from a different year (or 1 from that menu to see the score for all years)
 ![user story 3 - happiness score for particular year](docs/user-stories/user-story-3-specific-year.png)

 4. **Expectation:** *As a visiting user, I want to be able to see the happiness score over time for a particular country, so that I can see the scores and trends over time for that country*
 >**Result:** Pass
 - The application presents a list of the years available for the chosen country, as shown in the user story 3 screenprint.
 The user is instructed to enter A if they want to view the happiness score for all of these years, instead of just a single year.
 The scores are then displayed as shown below, "year : score" for each available year.